zBritva/zbritva.github.io/pages/about.md

 # About me

-I'm 10+ year experience implementing UI with JavaScript/TypeScript, HTML/CSS and frameworks (React.js, Redux, ExtJS, Angular, 3D.js), moreover experienced in C#, .Net and Node.js for backend development.
+I have 11+ year experience of implementing UI with JavaScript/TypeScript, HTML/CSS and frameworks  such as React.js, Redux, ExtJS, Angular, 3D.js moreover experienced in C#, .Net and Node.js for backend development.

 * Certified LookerML Developer and Power BI Data Analyst Associate
 * Led the entire project as project manager and solution architect with a 6-person development team.